-Under normal circumstances, approximately 18,000 vehicles cross the Alexandra Bridge per day.
-This amounts to 9% of the vehicular traffic on the interprovincial bridges in the National Capital Region.
-The bridge is also used by about 34% of all pedestrians and cyclists crossing the river daily, the second highest use of all the interprovincial bridges.
+Under normal circumstances, about 18,000 vehicles cross the Alexandra Bridge per day.
+This amounts to 9% of the vehicular traffic on the interprovincial bridges in the National Capital Region (NCR).
+About 34% of all pedestrians and cyclists crossing the river daily use the bridge.
+This is the second highest use of all the interprovincial bridges.

-Due to the ongoing COVID-19 pandemic, a reduction of approximately 35% in traffic has been observed across all interprovincial bridges compared to 2019.
+Due to the ongoing COVID-19 pandemic, there has been a 35% reduction in traffic across all interprovincial bridges compared to 2019.

 Current Alexandra Bridge projects

 We conduct regular inspections to ensure the Alexandra Bridge is safe for users.
 To ensure that the bridge is maintained in safe condition there is currently:

 - a boardwalk lane and articulation joint rehabilitation project